alexbocharov/redmine_custom_view_assigned/README.md

 # Redmine Custom View Assigned plugin

-This plugin for Redmine adds a custom view of the field assigned/
+This plugin for Redmine adds a custom view of the field assigned.

 ## Installation